Terms and Conditions of Appointment

 13. Acceptance of Terms and Conditions

 No work will be booked into the consultant’s programme nor undertaken until the quoted costs and all terms and conditions have been accepted in writing.
+All information needed to complete the instructed work must be supplied before a commission will be accepted.

 14. Delays and Cancellations